Hinge (app)

-Hinge is an online dating application.
+Hinge is an American online dating application.
 The app displays potential matches one at a time and allows the user to dismiss or attempt to match by responding to a specific piece of information on the other's profile.
 The service emphasizes uploading user-generated material in a variety of formats, such as photos, videos, voice recordings, and "prompts", as a way to express personality and appearance.
 The app is fully owned by Match Group as of February 2019.

 History

-In 2011, founder and CEO Justin McLeod (alongside a team including Frances Haugen) founded a desktop service called Secret Agent Cupid, which allowed users to connect to Facebook and list which of their friends they had crushes on.
+In 2011, Justin McLeod founded a desktop service called Secret Agent Cupid with a small team, which allowed users to connect to Facebook and list which of their friends they had crushes on.
 In 2012 the project was turned into a mobile application called Hinge which launched in February 2013.
-The application was designed to be less superficial than Tinder, forgoing a swipe-based user interface and branding itself as "the relationship app".
+The application was designed to be less superficial than Tinder, positioning itself as an alternative to swipe-based dating apps.
 Before Hinge gained enough users to sustain the business, the company nearly ran out of funding.
-McLeod spent much of the remaining money on a launch party in Washington, D.C., which enabled the company to obtain the next round of funding, saving it from insolvency.
+McLeod spent much of the remaining money on a launch party in Washington, D.C., which helped the company secure additional funding.

 In 2017, Hinge received more mentions than any other dating app in the "Weddings" section of The New York Times.
 Hinge Matchmaker was released in September 2017, claiming to reinvent online dating for "people that missed out on the dating app craze".
 Match Group made investments in Hinge as early as September 2017.
 In June 2018, Match Group acquired 51% ownership of Hinge, with the right to acquire all remaining shares within a year, and came to own 100% of Hinge by the first quarter of 2019.
 Under Match Group's management, Hinge's revenue rose from $8 million in 2018 to $284 million in 2022.
 The purchase attracted some criticism from antitrust advocates, who see it as indicative of a larger trend toward monopolization in the technology industry.

 The application's popularity was boosted in 2019 when U.S. presidential candidate Pete Buttigieg revealed that he had met his husband on Hinge.
 Also in 2019, the company started Hinge Labs to research successful matches and fine-tune the app's compatibility algorithm and other features.
 Hinge was featured on CNET as one of the best dating sites for 2021.
 A voice message feature was added to the app in October 2021.

-As of 2023, Hinge had 23 million regular users.
+As of 2023, Hinge had an estimated 23 million users.
 At the end of 2023's third quarter Hinge had 1.3 million paying users, up 33% from the year-ago quarter.
 The number of paying users grew to 1.4 million in the first quarter of 2024, a 31% increase over Q1 2023, with $124 million in revenue.